This list of cities and towns are where the Syriac people lived in ancient and modern times

 Bäqüfä: a village in the mountains of north Lebanon.
 The birthplace of Bishop Cyril Noah, a native of the city, when then became a Maphrian in 1490.
 It was the future patriarch Ignatius Nuh of Baqufa who would push the expansion of the Western Syriacs into the region.

-Barkousa: A twon in Lebanon
+Barkousa: A town in Lebanon

 Bath Balish (Balsh): A town in Syria between Aleppo and al-Raqqa, known in antiquity as Perpalisos, it is now called Maskana.